PinaGruden/TDOA_tracking_master/README.md

 # TDOA tracking package

-A Matlab set of functions and scripts for multi-target tracking of Time-Differences-Of-Arrivals (TDOAs) of signals between two sensors from towed hydrophone array recordings.
+A Matlab package for multi-target tracking of Time-Differences-Of-Arrivals (TDOAs) of signals between two sensors from towed hydrophone array recordings.

 For details see Gruden, P.,  Nosal, E.-M. and Oleson, E. (2021).
 Tracking time differences of arrivals of multiple sound sources in the presence of clutter and missed detections.
 The Journal of the Acoustical Society of America  150(5): 3399--3416.